ishan-marikar/authcompanion/README.md

 ## Features

-- [x] **Web Forms:** Use pre-built web forms for your application users to: log in with their credentials, register an account, update their profile, and issue forgotten passwords.
+- [x] **Web Forms for User Auth:** Use pre-built and customizable web forms for your application users to: log in with their credentials, register an account, update their profile, and issue forgotten passwords.

-- [x] **Authentication API:** Control and mange user accounts and thier sessions via the RESTful Authentication API.

-- [x] **Profile and Credentials Management:** Update the password and profile information of your users - account information is stored in a Postgres database.
+- [x] **Manage User Profiles and JWTs:** Update the password and profile information of your users - account information is stored in a Postgres database.
+Easily manage the life-cycle of your user's JWT used for authentication.

-- [x] **Account Recovery:** Restore a user's access to their account using the **Forgot Password** flow which sends a special link via email for helping users quickly recovery their account.
+- [x] **User Account Recovery:** Restore a user's access to their account using the **Forgot Password** flow which sends a special link via email for helping users quickly recover their account.

-- [x] **Token Lifecycle & Logout:** Keep a user's access token fresh while they are using your application.
-Then, when a user is done in your app, securely log them out.

-The default AuthC server configuration strives to be reasonable and sane for gettings started with user authentication easily.
+The default AuthC server configuration strives to be reasonable and sane for getting started with user authentication easily.

 ## Web Forms for Authentication

 The web forms for login, registration and forgot password are built using [Vue.js](https://v3.vuejs.org/) and [Tailwindcss](https://tailwindcss.com/) - making them easily customizable for your specific branding and auth needs.
-After successful login or registration, the user's JWT is made available for developers to use when authenticating a user into other APIs.
+After successful login or registration using the web forms, the user's JWT is made available for developers to use for authenticating a user into your web application APIs.

 |             Login Screen              |            Registration Screen             |
 | :-----------------------------------: | :----------------------------------------: |